blockchainsllc/in3/c/docs/4_plugins.md

 ```

+### Cache/Storage

+For Cache implementations you also need to register all 3 actions.

 #### PLGN_ACT_CACHE_SET

 This action will be triggered whenever there is something worth putting in a cache.
 If no plugin picks it up, it is ok, since the cache is optional.